-Our innovative partnerships programme is dedicated to helping research and development intensive businesses connect, collaborate and innovate in New Zealand.
+Our innovative partnerships programme is dedicated to helping research and development intensive businesses connect, collaborate and invest in New Zealand.

 The Innovative Partnership programme

-Our Innovative Partnerships programme is run by a small team of experts dedicated to helping research and development intensive businesses connect, collaborate and innovate in New Zealand.
+Our Innovative Partnerships programme is run by a team of experts dedicated to helping research and development intensive businesses connect, collaborate and invest in New Zealand.

 We engage with innovative companies that are pushing the boundaries of technology and solving the world’s big problems, and assist them in finding their New Zealand opportunity.